Classic Restoration Druid

 Cenarion Raiment is considered to be weaker than pre raid best in slot gear for raid healing, but the massive stamina, intellect and Increased Critical Spell bonus are very nice during early phases for player vs. player.

 Darkmoon Card: Blue Dragon (Phase 3)

 In theory it's better than Shard of the scale as soon as you get closer to phase 3 best in slot gear, but in reality it's often worse than Mindtap Talisman.
 It's all about how much spirit you have on your gear.
 Aura of the blue dragon does not stack with the tier 2 Meditation bonus or Innervate 100% regen.
-Darkmoon Card: Blue Dragon does not proc on heal over time ticks only on the initial cast.
-The Aura of the blue dragon proc is spirit based regen only.
+Darkmoon Card: Blue Dragon does not trigger on heal over time ticks only on the initial cast.
+The Aura of the blue dragon effect is spirit based regeneration only.

 Throw it on for fast paced trash, or for content that require a lot of dispels, or for content that you just find yourself really mana starved even while full consuming.
 It should not be used to mitigate consume usage if you are trying to min/max.

 Equation to find Darkmoon Blue Dragon's average effectiveness over many many spellcasts:

 mana per 5 seconds = (1 - 0.98^(15/T))*(1 - r) * R

 r = 0, 0.15 or 0.3 pending on combat mana regeneration from talents and 3 piece tier 2

 R = natural mana regeneration which, for druids is ((Spirit / 5) + 15) * 5/2